 The Upload Users form has options similar to those described above, with one major difference.
 When uploading a CSV file, you can choose not send an email to the list of users you are uploading (see Fig. 4 below).
 You might want to do this if you plan to distribute enrollment keys to your users some other way.

-For the bulk upload to work properly, a CSV file formatted with the following column order and headings must be used: user_email; first_name; last_name.
+For the bulk upload to work properly, a CSV file formatted with the following column order and headings must be used: user_email; user_pass; first_name; last_name.
 CSV files that have incorrect formatting of email addresses, column names, etc will not be uploaded.
-You can download a sample file here: group_management_user_upload (.CSV file, 58 bytes).
+You can download a sample file here: group_management_user_upload (.CSV file, 74 bytes).
+If the user_pass cells are blank, a random password will be used, but the column heading should still be included.

 Tip: CSV files created and saved from some versions of MS Excel for Windows can sometimes add special characters that prevent the file from being uploaded.
 Platforms like Google Sheets work well with the bulk upload function and tend to avoid formatting issues found with various spreadsheet programs.